Back to all posts

 That’s why it’s so important to give them a quick check every so often.
 You don’t need to be a plumbing expert to spot the warning signs.
 A simple visual inspection can tell you a lot about the health of your valves and help you catch a small issue before it becomes a catastrophe.
 So, how do you know when it’s time for a replacement?
 Look out for these four clear signs that your shut-off valve is on its last legs and needs to be replaced before it causes a serious headache.

-Leaks, Drips, and Puddles
+Sign #1: You Spot Leaks, Drips, or Puddles

 The most obvious sign of a problem is, of course, water where it shouldn’t be.
 If you see a puddle in the cabinet under your sink or a slow drip coming from the valve itself, pay attention.
 A leak around the handle can sometimes be fixed by gently tightening the packing nut right behind it, but be careful not to overtighten it.
 If the drip is coming from the valve body or where the pipes connect, the valve’s internal seals have likely failed.
 Any persistent leak is a clear signal that the valve is compromised and can’t be trusted to hold back water.
 It’s best to address these drips before they become a serious emergency plumbing situation.